Azure/Azure-DataFactory/Samples/HybridPipelineWithOnPremisesHortonworksHadoop/readme.md

 3. Configure on-premises Hadoop Falcon instance to connect using Azure service bus namespace transport.

 	Falcon reads Azure Service Bus information from conf/startup.properties when it starts.
-Hence Azuer service bus namespac and credential needs to be added before startingFalcon, and Falcon needs to be restarted if there is  any change in the credential.
+Hence Azure service bus namespace and credential needs to be added before starting Falcon, and Falcon needs to be restarted if there is  any change in the credential.

 	Add the following section in your Falcon conf/startup.properties file with Azure namespace taken from Transport linked service and credentials for the Azure bus namespace taken from Azure web portal.